relativityboy/hyggenaut/README.md

 One likened to a voyager: cybernaut.

 Hyggenaut is dedicated to those who explore new ways to create hygge in this modern world.

+If you'd like to contribute, send a message by submitting an issue [here](https://github.com/relativityboy/hyggenaut/issues).